ALex-Everett-Liu/luhmann-roam/PROJECT_STRUCTURE.md

 4. Access markdown editor for rich content
 5. Manage links through the link modal
 6. Adjust node positions as needed
+7. Search for nodes using the search functionality
+8. Apply filters to display specific nodes

 ## Technical Stack